-• By registering an externally-deployed vTM from the Services Director.
-See "Registering an Externally-Deployed Virtual Traffic Manager" on page 153.

-Note: This method is not supported for vTMs that use vTM Communications Channel, see "Working with vTM Communications Channel" on page 126.

-• By processing a self-registration request that was received from an externally-deployed vTM by the Services Director.
-See "Self-Registering an Externally-Deployed Virtual Traffic Manager" on page 169.

-Note: This method is required for all vTMs that use vTM Communications Channel, including those that are behind a NAT device, see "Working with vTM Communications Channel" on page 126.

-• By deploying a vTM from the Services Director VA using an instance host.
+- By registering an externally-deployed vTM from the Services Director.
+See "Registering an Externally-Deployed Virtual Traffic Manager" on page 174. - This method is not supported for vTMs that use vTM Communications Channel, see "Working with vTM Communications Channel" below. - By processing a self-registration request that was received from an externally-deployed vTM by the Services Director.
+See "Self-Registering an Externally-Deployed Virtual Traffic Manager" on page 197. - This method is required for all vTMs that use vTM Communications Channel, including those that are behind a NAT device, see "Working with vTM Communications Channel" below. - By deploying a vTM from the Services Director VA using an instance host.
 See the Pulse Services Director Advanced User Guide for full details.

-Before you perform any of these methods, you must create any required resources, see "Adding Resources Required for Virtual Traffic Managers" on page 128.
+Before you perform any of these methods, you must create any required resources, see "Adding Resources Required for Virtual Traffic Managers" on page 143.

-The communication between the vTM and the Services Director depends on whether vTM Communications Channel is enabled, see "Working with vTM Communications Channel" on page 126.
+The communication between the vTM and the Services Director depends on whether vTM Communications Channel is enabled, see "Working with vTM Communications Channel" below.